Back to Home

 Overview

-Over 3.5 years as a core engineer, I contributed across the full stack: from low-level camera drivers and point cloud processing to AI-powered scene descriptions and multi-language support, shipping 45+ releases across 3 hardware platforms to users in 12+ languages.
+Over 3.5 years I grew from core engineer to CTO, leading a team of 4 engineers and contributing across the full stack: from low-level camera drivers and point cloud processing to AI-powered scene descriptions, shipping 45+ releases across 3 hardware platforms to over 200 users who have together walked more than 1,000 km.

 45+ Releases shipped